 Don’t despair about not being able to get your stomach back after a baby.
 You can do it; you just need to give yourself time.
 Spend those first couple months enjoying your baby and incorporating safe, gentle exercises.
 Once you’ve built up, you can slowly ease into a heavier routine.

 After 6 Weeks You Can Incorporate the following Exercises

 - Brisk Walking

 My Recommended Program for Bringing Your Stomach Back in After a C Section

-If you’re looking for a program or guide that can give you step by step instructions for getting into shape after a c section or a natural birth, there isn’t any option that I’ve found or used that I like more than the MuTu system.
+If you’re looking for a program or guide that can give you step by step instructions for getting into shape after a c section or a natural birth, there isn’t an option that I’ve found or used that I like more than the MuTu system.

 The MuTu System, designed by Wendy Powell, was created specifically for women to use for postpartum recovery.
-The exercises included in it are meant to be used both during pregnancy to maintain a strong healthy body and core, as well as afterwards to bring everything back together and get rid of that wonderful mummy tummy (mutu).
+The exercises included in it are meant to be used both during pregnancy to maintain a strong healthy body and core, as well as afterward to bring everything back together and get rid of that wonderful mummy tummy (mutu).

 There was a gap about four finger widths between my abdominals that steadily got worse for months because I was using the wrong types of exercise.
 When I finally realized what was going on, I tried to close it on my own.

 I was able to narrow the gap a few inches then used Wendy’s MuTu system to close the remaining gap.

 The MuTu System is a 12-week program with the first couple weeks being specifically targeted at rebuilding your core, pelvic muscles, and your inner abdominals.
 It can be used whether your baby was just born or is a couple months old.
 Even if it’s been years since you had your last baby, you can still use the MuTu system to get abdominal muscles you can be proud of.